zizzfizzix/mcp-gsc/README.md

 # Google Search Console MCP

-An MCP server implementation that integrates [Google Search Console](https://search.google.com/search-console/about) (GSC).
+An MCP server implementation that integrates [Google Search Console](https://search.google.com/search-console/about) (GSC) with Claude AI.
 This server exposes read-only GSC data and tools for property management, sitemaps, site details, indexing inspections, and more.

 ---